 You will have to pass an exam that measures your reasoning and interpersonal skills.
 You will be given a study guide before you take this exam.

 Once you pass the written exam, you will receive a letter that will tell you the location and time of the Physical Fitness Test that you will have to take.
-You should prepare for this test ahead of time, and download the test booklet for it.
+You should prepare for this test ahead of time, and view the assessment requirements for it.

 You must also have an appointment with your doctor to ensure that you are in good enough physical shape to take the physical.
 Your doctor must sign the Fitness Test Medical Certificate within 60 days of taking the test.
 If you do not have this with you on the date of your test, you will be disqualified from continuing.

 You must pay for the cost of the doctor’s examination.
 If you cannot afford it for any of the following reasons, you may qualify for financial assistance:

 If you meet any of these qualifications, call 401-444-1191.

 The physical fitness test measures the following events: